 about 46 stitch

-46 Stitch is a British accessories brand creating detachable collars that are both unique and timeless.
+46 Stitch is a British accessories brand creating unique and timeless pieces from fabric remnants and Liberty prints.
 Individuality, quality, slow fashion and sustainable practice are pillars of the 46 Stitch brand ethos.
-From sourcing exquisite, Tana Lawn Liberty fabrics in small quantities to working with local London seamstresses on handmade small order pieces.
-To finding one-off stock-market cottons, linens and trims from artisan-makers in Delhi to partnering with a family-run factory nearby to reduce carbon footprint and support the local community.
+From finding one-off stock-market cottons, linens and trims from artisan-makers in Delhi to partnering with a small, family-run factory nearby to reduce carbon footprint and support the local community.
+To sourcing exquisite, Tana Lawn Liberty fabrics in small quantities and working with a local London seamstress on handmade small order pieces.

-Our pursuit is to create collars that surpasses the ‘accessory of the moment’ and become a forever piece our customers will wear, love and hand-down to family and friends.
-Beautiful quality cottons, hand-made with care and attention in Liberty ditsy florals, mono prints, broderie anglaise, gathered frills, traditional Indian woodblock prints, yarn-dyed linen and gingham and metallic foil with cut-out, scalloped and ric rac trims.
-All with simple, unfussy fastenings of self-fabric ties or button backs and some reversible to be worn inside out and front and reverse.
+Our pursuit is to create beautiful items that surpasses the 'must-have trends' and become a forever piece our customers will wear, love and hand-down to family and friends.
+All our pieces are handmade with care and attention in Liberty ditsy florals, traditional handprinted woodblock prints, broderie anglaise, yarn-dyed linen and gingham with scalloped or embroidered edges and ric rac trims.
 The circular motion of design, process and distribution provides the opportunity to create a business that benefits our customers, employees and the planet, by promoting local working partnerships and avoiding waste and an unnecessary carbon footprint.

-She lives with her husband James and their two children, Margot, 6 and Olive, 4 in West London.
+She lives with her husband James and their two children, Margot and Olive in West London.